naashonomics/perl_snippets/README.md

 # perl_snippets

-# for commonets no multiline comments
+Comments : # single line only  for commonets no multiline comments

-# perdoc for any command help
+Help : # perdoc for any command help